ggetzie/nnr-photos/README.md

 Output formats and dimensions can be customized by setting the `DIMENSIONS`, `FORMATS`, `THUMB_SIZE` environment variables when used in a Lambda function or the `--dims`, `--formats`, `--thumbSize` flags when used at the command line.

+- `DIMENSIONS` or `--dims` accepts a string in the format "name1:width1,height1;name2:width2,height2" e.g. "web-size:800,600;mobile-size:400,300"
+- `FORMATS` or `--formats` accepts a string of comma-separated image format extensions e.g. "jpeg,png,webp"
+- `THUMB_SIZE` of `--thumbSize` accepts a single integer which will be the height and width, in pixels of the thumbnail.

 ## Lambda Usage

 Replace `1234567890` below with the appropriate address for your AWS ECR repository.